 What causes osteoarthritis?

 Primary generalized osteoarthritis affects women more than men, often occurring shortly after menopause.
-Most people with primary osteoarthritis have other family members who are affected by the same problem, and usually have swelling and or pain of the finger joints, base of thumbs, and knees or hips.
-Secondary osteoarthritis may occur in a joint that was previously injured from trauma, or after the joint has been damaged by some other cause such as infection or rheumatoid arthritis.
+Most people with primary osteoarthritis have other family members who are affected by the same problem, and usually have swelling and or pain of the finger joints, base of the thumbs, and knees or hips.
+Secondary osteoarthritis may occur in a joint that was previously injured from trauma, or after the joint has been damaged by some other cause, such as infection or rheumatoid arthritis.

 Although the exact mechanisms of cartilage loss and bone changes are unknown, great advancements have been made in recent years.
-It is likely that complex signaling processes during joint inflammation – and defective repair mechanisms in response to injury – gradually erode cartilage within the joints.
+It is likely that complex signaling processes during joint inflammation – and defective repair mechanisms in response to injury – gradually wear down cartilage within the joints.
 Other changes cause the joint to lose mobility and function, resulting in joint pain with activity.

 Who is affected by osteoarthritis?

-Although most older individuals (over 60 years old) have evidence of osteoarthritis by x-ray, most have no symptoms.
-More than 20 million U.S. adults have symptomatic osteoarthritis.
+Although most older individuals (over 60 years old) have evidence of osteoarthritis by x-ray, most people have no symptoms.
+More than 27 million U.S. adults have symptomatic osteoarthritis.
 Women are three times more likely than men to develop primary generalized osteoarthritis.
 Because age is a risk factor, people are more likely to develop this form of arthritis as they get older.

 Are there other risk factors for osteoarthritis?

 In addition to hereditary factors (genes) and other forms of arthritis, several other risk factors increase the risk for developing osteoarthritis, including other hereditary disorders, obesity, and injuries to or around the joint.